willwin4sure/vault/🤔Inference and Information/Estimation/Non-Bayesian Parameter Estimation.md

+> Instead model the parameter as deterministic but unknown.
+We often seek the minimum variance unbiased estimator, which often is the MLE.

 Oftentimes, it is unnatural to assign a prior distribution to the latent variable of interest, as in the Bayesian framework.
-Another approach is to treat the variable as deterministic but unknown.

-Let $\mathbf{x}$ denote the vector of parameters that we seek to estimate.
+Let $\mathbf{x}$ denote the unknown, deterministic vector of parameters that we seek to estimate.

 > [!notation]
 > To make the parameterization explicit, we write the density for the vector of observations $\boldsymbol{\mathsf{y}}$ as $p_{\boldsymbol{\mathsf{y}}}(\mathbf{y};\mathbf{x})$.
 The mean vector of this distribution is $\boldsymbol{\mu}_{\boldsymbol{\mathsf{y}}}(\mathbf{x})$ and the covariance matrix is $\boldsymbol{\Lambda}_{\boldsymbol{\mathsf{y}}}(\mathbf{x})$.